fei0319/poly.h/info/poly.md

 # Poly.h Info.

 This is the informations related to poly.h.
-You can read an better rendered version [here]().
+You can read a better rendered version [here]().

 ## Fixed Module Polynomial